 Derivatives (including embedded derivatives) are initially recognised at fair value of the date a derivative contract is entered into and subsequently re - measured at their fair value.
 The method of recognising the resulting gain or loss depends on whether the derivative is designated as a hedging instrument, and if so, the nature of the item being hedged.
-The Company has not designated any derivatives as hedges as at 31 December 2014 or 31 December 2013.
+The Company has not designated any derivatives as hedges as at 31 December 2015 or 31 December 2014.

 Embedded derivatives are separated from the host contract and accounted for separately if the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
-Changes in the fair value of separable embedded derivatives are recognised immediately in the statement of profit or loss and other comprehensive loss.
+Changes in the fair value of separable embedded derivatives are recognised immediately in the Statement of Profit or Loss and Other Comprehensive Income.